Saddened beyond words at tragic demise of one of my 'dearest friends': PM Modi on Abe's death | Politics

 Modi said that during my recent visit to Japan, he had the opportunity to meet Abe again and discuss many issues.

 ''He was witty and insightful as always.
 Little did I know that this would be our last meeting.
-My heartfelt condolences to his family and the Japanese people,'' Modi said.
+My heartfelt condolences to his family and the Japanese people,'' Modi said in a series of tweets.

 ''Mr Abe made an immense contribution to elevating India-Japan relations to the level of a Special Strategic and Global Partnership.
 Today, the whole of India mourns with Japan and we stand in solidarity with our Japanese brothers and sisters in this difficult moment,'' he said.